apache/shardingsphere/document/current/content/features/sharding/other-features/_index.en.md

 ## Navigation

-This section introduces other functions of data sharding, includes:
+This chapter introduces other functions of data sharding, mainly including:

 * Inline expression
 * Distributed sequence
 * Sharding Hint

-Please refer to the relevant pages of each function for details.
+Please see the introduction page of relevant function points for detail.